 Leading the thinking on entrepreneurial strategy

-In the development of the Mashauri concept and our current work in development of our acceleration programmes, we have conducted significant research – both primary and secondary.
+In the development of the Mashauri concept and our current work in development of our courses and programmes, we have conducted significant research – both primary and secondary.
 In the latter area, we have come across some brilliant work: authors/entrepreneurs who really form the basis for much of the advanced entrepreneurial thinking of today.

 We have also come across (probably more) books and articles that frankly are rubbish and are at best misleading if not downright damaging to founders who take the teachings to heart.

 We recognise that it is tough for the first time founder to really sift through all the advice and work out what to do and what is the best process to follow.
 In fact, this is part of the underlying raison d’etre of Mashauri – to allow founders to gain this knowledge without going through the mega-hours of reading and/or lectures and running the risk of taking the bad advice.
 We thought it might be useful if we gave a (very) brief summary of the giants on whose shoulders we are standing and the key elements of their teachings.

 I must mention there are many names we are not including here who have been influential in our thinking such as Noam Wasserman (The Founders Dilemma), Bill Aulet (The Disciplined Entrepreneur) and Brant Cooper (The Lean Entrepreneur) to name but a few.
 But there are six who have really helped us shape our programme.